Pre-Charge Bail Reforms: Key Changes for Police Station Reps

 "How long will I be on bail?"

-Initially 28 days or 3 months, but can be extended.
+Initially three months, but it can be extended.
 I'll monitor and chase police.

 "Can I go on holiday?"